Matt Ryan Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Recent Performances

-- In last week's outing against the Bills, Ryan racked up 197 yards while completing 56.5% of his passes.
+- In last week's outing against the Bills, Ryan threw for 197 yards while completing 56.5% of his passes.

-- Over his last three games, Ryan has racked up 648 passing yards (216.0 per game) while completing 50 of 79 passes (63.3% completion percentage), with two touchdowns and zero interceptions.
+- Ryan has passed for 648 yards while completing 63.3% of his throws (50-of-79), with two touchdowns and zero interceptions (216.0 yards per game) over his last three outings.

 Ryan's Atlanta Teammates